-Riley Sims is a graduate of The School of Toronto Dance Theatre’s Professional Training Program in Contemporary Dance and Wexford School for the Arts Musical Theatre program.
-Since graduating from STDT, Sims has gone on to dance in works by numerous choreographers including: Tedd Robinson, Noam Gagnon, Mélanie Demers, Michael Trent, Darryl Tracy and Andrew Turner.
-Sims also spent three seasons as a company member of Ottawa Dance Directive under the artistic direction of Yvonne Coutts (2012 - 2015).
-Sims has had the opportunity to perform in Montreal, Vancouver, Ottawa and Toronto.
+A graduate of The School of Toronto Dance Theatre’s Program in Contemporary Dance and the Wexford School for the Arts Musical Theatre program, Sims has danced in works by numerous choreographers including: Tedd Robinson, Noam Gagnon, Mélanie Demers, Michael Trent, Darryl Tracy and Andrew Turner.
+Sims spent three seasons as a company member of Ottawa Dance Directive (‘ODD’) under Artistic Director Yvonne Coutts.

 Jean-Benoit Labrecque - Dancer and Collaborator

 Jean-Benoit Labrecque - Graduate of l'École de danse contemporaine de Montreal ( EDCMTL ), Quebec, Canada.
 His interest in the unique culture of urban dance brings him by the side of Angelo Ameur, founder of the hip-hop community in Montreal.
 Authenticity and instincts are qualities that have emerged from the mingling of these two worlds and have nourrished his artistic research as a performer.
 His experiences with choreographers such as José Navas, Tedd Robinson, Estelle Clareton, Jacques Poulin-Denis and Sasha Kleinplatz have revived his interest to work in the performing arts.
 Jean-Benoit is Currently working for Forêt Noire, one of the most innovative and active waacking duo in canada and also presenting a piece in the programming of Tangente, Danse buissonnière 2015-2016.